South Korea at the 2024 Winter Youth Olympics

-South Korea is scheduled to compete at the 2024 Winter Youth Olympics in Gangwon, South Korea, from 19 January to 1 February 2024.
-This will be South Korea's fourth appearance at the Winter Youth Olympic Games, having competed at every Games since the inaugural edition in 2012.
+South Korea is competed at the 2024 Winter Youth Olympics in Gangwon, South Korea, from 19 January to 1 February 2024.
+This was South Korea's fourth appearance at the Winter Youth Olympic Games, having competed at every Games since the inaugural edition in 2012.
 South Korea served as host nation for this edition.

-The South Korean delegation is the largest among all 79 participating nations and comprises 102 athletes competing in 14 sports.
+The South Korean delegation was the largest among all 79 participating nations, and comprises 102 athletes competing in 14 sports.
 Bobsledder So Jaehwan and ice hockey player Jang Hyeonjeong were the country's flagbearers during the opening ceremony.

 Competitors

 The following is the list of number of competitors (per gender) participating at the games per sport/discipline.